Tax benefits and implications of business car leasing

 You can offset the rental

-If you have a limited company, then you can offset the monthly rental against your end of year Corporation Tax.
-If you’re a sole trader or in a partnership, then you can offset the monthly rental payments against your yearly taxation.
+What about offsetting the rental?
+Is a business car lease tax deductible?
+If you have a limited company then you can offset the monthly rental against your end-of-year Corporation Tax.
+If you’re a sole trader or in a partnership then you can offset the monthly rental payments against your yearly taxation.

 How much you can offset against the monthly rental depends on the CO2 emissions of the car or cars you are leasing.
 If the vehicle emits more than 110g/km of CO2 then you can claim 85% back.
-It if emits less than 110g/km, then you can claim 100% back.
+If it emits less than 110g/km, then you can claim 100% back.

 The exception to this is if you have leased a van.
 If you have then no matter the CO2 emissions of the vehicle, you can always claim 100% of the monthly rental back.

 Another advantage is that you can claim back 50% of the initial payment and monthly rentals.
-This is due to the fact that, technically, you’re renting the vehicle rather than owning it.
+This is because, technically, you’re renting the vehicle rather than owning it.

 If you are claiming that a vehicle is being kept on-site when not in use then you need to be honest, as this is something HMRC will check up on.
 If you’re claiming 100% back and you use the vehicle for any personal errands, HRMC will find out.